thephoeron/bit-smasher/README.md

 Available in Quicklisp as of July 2014 release.

+### Supported Platforms

+BIT-SMASHER is known to compile and pass all tests with 100% code coverage on the latest versions of the following Lisp implementations:

+- SBCL
+- Clozure CL
+- CLISP
+- ECL
+- ABCL
+- Allegro CL

+It *does not build* on:
+- CMUCL

+I *has not been tested* on:
+- LispWorks
+- Clasp
+- or other available Common Lisp implementations

 ### Usage Notes and Limitations

 This library was designed to complement the set of functions included in the Common Lisp specification for handling bit-vectors, by adding relevant lookup, conversion, arithmetic, measurement, and predicate functions.
 For documentation and tutorials on the bit-vector functions included in the Common Lisp standard, please refer to: